Herero and Nama genocide: Concentration camps

 During the war, a number of people from the Cape (in modern-day South Africa) sought employment as transport riders for German troops in Namibia.
 Upon their return to the Cape, some of these people recounted their stories, including those of the imprisonment and genocide of the Herero and Nama people.
 Fred Cornell, an aspiring British diamond prospector, was in Lüderitz when the Shark Island concentration camp was being used.
 Cornell wrote of the camp:

-Shark Island was the worst of the German South West African camps.
+Shark Island was the most brutal of the German South West African camps.
 Lüderitz lies in southern Namibia, flanked by desert and ocean.
 In the harbour lies Shark Island, which then was connected to the mainland only by a small causeway.
 The island is now, as it was then, barren and characterised by solid rock carved into surreal formations by the hard ocean winds.
 The camp was placed on the far end of the relatively small island, where the prisoners would have suffered complete exposure to the strong winds that sweep Lüderitz for most of the year.

 German Commander Ludwig von Estorff wrote in a report that approximately 1,700 prisoners (including 1,203 Nama) had died by April 1907.
 In December 1906, four months after their arrival, 291 Nama died (a rate of more than nine people per day).
 Missionary reports put the death rate at 12–18 per day; as many as 80% of the prisoners sent to Shark Island eventually died there.

 There are accusations of Herero women being coerced into sex slavery as a means of survival.

 Trotha was opposed to contact between natives and settlers, believing that the insurrection was "the beginning of a racial struggle" and fearing that the colonists would be infected by native diseases.